 Betty Lewis was a member of many historical organizations and was past president of both the Pajaro Valley Historical Association and the Pajaro Valley Questers.
 She was a member of the Rodgers’ House restoration committee.
 Her awards are numerous and include appreciation and commendations for many special projects.
 In 1987 she was named Woman of the Year by the Pajaro Valley Chamber of Commerce, and in 1996 she received the Rotary’s Paul Harris Award for outstanding community service.

 Betty Lewis has authorized the Pajaro Valley Historical Association to have access to her historical research and articles via this web site.
-Thanks to the efforts of the tireless volunteers of PVHA more and more articles will be available as time goes on.
-Special thanks to Regan Huerta, PVHA Librarian, Susan Renison WPL research librarian who have created the following indices of Betty Lewis’ works for the Pajaro Valley Historical Association.
-Please check back frequently as the following pages will be up-dated as we get new material, and convert those articles to html code.
+Thanks to the efforts of the tireless volunteers of PVHA more articles will be available as time goes on.
+Special thanks to Regan Huerta, past PVHA Librarian, and Susan Renison, WPL research librarian, who created the following indices of Betty Lewis’ works for the Pajaro Valley Historical Association.

 The archive contains binders of clippings of Betty Lewis articles.
 These binders are labelled: